jdossgollin/lab-guide/README.md

 ### Build

-Once you're set up, the following steps will let you edit and
+Once you're set up, the following steps will let you edit and serve your changes

 1. Activate the conda environment: `conda activate lab-guide`
 1. Open repository in your text editor and make any you want edits